mradbourne/dotfiles-windows/README.md

 choco install neovim
 ```

+#### posh-git (optional)

+These dotfiles are set up to import posh-git if it is available.
+Install posh-git using the [official instructions](https://github.com/dahlbyk/posh-git#installation)

 ### Install dotfiles

 You can clone the repository wherever you want. (e.g. `~\dotfiles-windows`) The bootstrapper script will pull in the latest version and copy the files to your home folder.